zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/create-customskin-maya2023.md

 > Work ahead!
 > We want to write this guide out instead of linking videos.
 If you want to help us out: [Click here](/posting-guide/apply-as-contributor)
 {.is-info}

+> **Disclaimer!**
+> Maya 2023 and 2024 are confirmed working with the lolmaya plugin, all versions above arent confirmed working!
+{.is-warning}

 If you want to see the guide for Maya 2018, click the link down below.